RUNX1 Familial Platelet DisorderSymptoms, Doctors, Treatments, Advances & More

 Tim Ripperger practices practicing medicine in Hannover, Germany.
 Mr. Ripperger is rated as an Elite expert by MediFind in the treatment of RUNX1 Familial Platelet Disorder.
 He is also highly rated in 4 other conditions, according to our data.
 His clinical expertise encompasses RUNX1 Familial Platelet Disorder, Turcot Syndrome, Li-Fraumeni Syndrome, Leukemia, and Colonoscopy.

-Summary: To learn about the safety and effects of low-dose sirolimus in participants with RUNX1-FPD.
+Summary: To evaluate the safety and feasibility of collecting hematopoietic stem cells (HSC) in participants with RUNX1-FPD.